harness/developer-hub/docs/platform/2_Delegates/secure-delegates/install-delegates-with-custom-certs.md

 description: How to install delegates with custom certificates.
 ---

-This document explains how to install delegates with custom certificates.
-There are two aspects of custom certificates
+This topic explains how to install delegates with custom certificates.
+There are two aspects of custom certificates:
-1. certificate for delegate JAVA process which makes connections to external systems
+1. A certificate for the delegate JAVA process, which makes connections to external systems.
-2. certificate for OS itself so if another process (e.g. shell script) is spawned then it has access to custom certificates
+2. A certificate for the OS itself so if another process, for example, a shell script, is spawned then it has access to custom certificates.

-In this document we will do the following
+In this topic we will do the following:

 - Create a custom truststore.
 - Create a secret.
-- Add a volume mount to the harness-delegate.yaml file and provide it to delegate JAVA process
+- Add a volume mount to the harness-delegate.yaml file and provide it to the delegate JAVA process.
-- Add a volume mount to the harness-delegate.yaml file and configure the delegate container OS to have the certificates
+- Add a volume mount to the harness-delegate.yaml file and configure the delegate container OS to have the certificates.

-For information on best practices for truststore creation, see [Java Keystore Best Practices](https://myarch.com/cert-book/keystore_best_practices.html).
+For information on best practices for truststore creation, go to [Java Keystore Best Practices](https://myarch.com/cert-book/keystore_best_practices.html).

 ## Create a custom truststore

-For instructions on how to create a custom truststore, see [Truststore Override for Delegates](/docs/platform/delegates/secure-delegates/trust-store-override-for-delegates/).
+For instructions on how to create a custom truststore, go to [Truststore Override for Delegates](/docs/platform/delegates/secure-delegates/trust-store-override-for-delegates/).

 ## Create a secret from a truststore file